Lymia/MPPatch/doc/Patch Approach.md

  * `patch.version`, containing version information for the patch.
  * `patch.debugPrint(string)`, a function allowing a Lua script to output to `mppatch_debug.log`.
  * `patch.shared`, a table that's shared between different script contexts.
+ * `patch.config`, a table containing configuration for MPPatch stuff.
  * `patch.NetPatch`, a table contains functions that controls our modification to the `SetActiveDLCAndMods` function.
  * `patch.globals`, a table containing global functions normally unavailable to Lua code that our UI patch uses.
    Currently, the `rawget` and `rawset` functions are exposed through this table.